Keywords

 3.2.1 Study setting

-The analysis methods include various statistical analysis and modeling techniques, such as regression analysis, factor analysis, cluster analysis, structural equation modeling, discrete choice experiments, and multilevel logistic regression.
-The research tools included qualitative and quantitative survey questionnaires, as well as experimental auctions, selection experiments, and direct ranking preference methods.
+The analytical techniques also varied.
+Common quantitative methods included regression-based models, factor analysis, cluster analysis, structural equation modelling, discrete choice experiments, and multilevel logistic regression.
+Research instruments included structured questionnaires and experimental designs such as experimental auctions, choice based experiments, and direct ranking tasks.

 3.2.2 Research methods